LilithElina/CPANG19/_posts/2019-11-13-bacteria_exercises_protocol.md

 [*DOT version of node 1019278 and surroundings (PDF)*]({{ "/playground/day3/pics/FivePsaeAnnot_1019278.pdf" | relative_url }})

 Cool, it worked!
 I already wish I could select which tag will be used as path name, though...
-Gene names are fine (although it woulb be cool to also have the information in which genome this gene is now officially annotated), but the protein/product names are a bit annoying.
+Gene names are fine (although it would be cool to also have the information in which genome this gene is now officially annotated), but the protein/product names are a bit annoying.

 Beside that, we can easily see (in the SVG/PNG version) that this is not the best way to look at specific genes inside the graph - the nodes are sorted by node ID, and the list of IDs already showed that the gene itself is not represented in a linear set of nodes.
 My chosen example, *zwf1* (the purple path at the bottom), is a gene from PA7 (NC_009656.1, the light blue middle of the reference paths), but does - even in this small example - not touch all nodes that the PA7 genome touches.